mmoundou/mmoundou/README.md

 Hello

 I'm Matthieu; welcome by!
 This profile is an opportunity for me to interact with the community.
-I am mainly interested in software interfacing, but would not mind discussing travel, books, and music as well 😄
+I am mainly interested in software interfacing, but would not mind discussing books, and music as well 😄

-Looking forward to chatting soon.
+Looking forward to chatting.
 Take care until then.